hyperpixel34/aerothemeplasma/INSTALL.md

 ## Configuring AeroThemePlasma <a name="conf"></a>

-1. After installing everything, restart KDE Plasma and KWin.
+1. Apply the Global Theme after installing everything.
+Make sure to restart KDE Plasma and KWin as well, by restarting your session.
 2. On a fresh KDE install, **remove** the default panel and add the "AeroThemePlasma Taskbar" panel using Edit mode.
 You can also manually configure the panel for a finer setup.
 3. Right click on the desktop and open "Desktop and Wallpaper", and select "Desktop (Win7)" under Layout, and apply the changes.
 4. Disable the following entries in the system tray settings: